Torres del Paine National Park

 Image: registromuseoschile.cl

-The Natural History Museum of Valparaiso was founded in 1878 and from 1988 is located at 1546 Condell Street, building known as Palacio Lyon.
-The first owner of the construction was Santiago Lyon, whose father was a direct descendant of the Scottish Royal Family.
-The compilation is organized into four types of collections: archaeological, ethnographic, anthropological and bio-anthropological areas.
+The Natural History Museum of Valparaiso was founded in 1878 and since 1988 has been located at 1546 Condell Street, the building known as Palacio Lyon.
+The first owner of the building was Santiago Lyon, whose father was a direct descendant of the Scottish Royal Family.
+The collection is divided into four types of collections: archaeological, ethnographic, anthropological and bio-anthropological areas. archaeological, ethnographic, anthropological and bio-anthropological areas.

 Other places to visit: